 As the name suggests, this type of finch features bright red feathers.
 The feathers may have black markings, and almost always have white specks that resemble the specks on a growing strawberry.
 These finches are more of the shy type, taking time to acquaint themselves with their surroundings before reaching out for some human-to-bird interaction.
-They can grow to be 3.5 inches high or so and about 7 grams in weight when fully grown.
+They can be 3.5 inches tall and about 7 grams in weight when fully grown.
 It is hard to tell the males from the females, however, which makes them tougher than others to breed in a commercial setting.

 4. The Gouldian Finch

 With vibrant yellow undersides and intense purple chests, the Gouldian Finch is one of the most colorful finch species in existence.
 Their faces are typically bright red or orange, and their wings can be anything from dark green to intense blue.
 Their amazing coloration makes them super popular among finch lovers in the world.
 These are sociable, passive birds that do not tend to show dominance when around other birds.
 They can grow to be about 17 grams in weight and 4 inches tall once adults.